ultranoise/teensyMIDItoolkit/step-sequencer/Readme.md

 Third case with button controlling on/off

 ```

+#include <Bounce.h>

+// the MIDI channel number to send messages
+const int channel = 1;

+// Create Bounce objects for each button.
+The Bounce object
+// automatically deals with contact chatter or "bounce", and
+// it makes detecting changes very simple.
+Bounce button0 = Bounce(0, 5);

 int channel = 1;  //MIDI channels

 int NUM_STEPS = 16;    //number of steps in our sequence